 From Jan.
 31, 2021, 100% nonrefundable.

 The thrill of a Zodiac whale encounter is represented by this shot.
 It is one of the many whale tail images from my last trip. photo credit: Paul Maley

 Based on the remoteness of the region, extended advance purchase and the requirements of the Cruise Line, all passengers are required to purchase insurance from Future Travel at an additional cost at the time of deposit.
 You may buy your own insurance or supply an existing policy, but coverage will need to be approved prior to deposit.
-If you are not a US Citizen, the minimum travel insurance coverage you will need to provide from an in-country travel agent, will be $50,000 USD Emergency Medical and $1,000,000 USD Emergency Medical Evacuation and repatriation.
+If you are not a US Citizen, the minimum travel insurance coverage you will need to provide from an in-country travel agent, will be $50,000 USD Emergency Medical and $1,000,000 USD Emergency Medical Evacuation and repatriation PER PERSON.
 INSURANCE PRICES WILL VARY BY TOTAL TRIP COST AND LOCATION.
 INSURANCE WILL BE QUOTED AND MUST BE PAID UPON DEPOSIT.
 INSURANCE PRICES ARE IN ADDITION TO THE ABOVE LISTED CABIN PRICES.
 There is no discount on travel insurance.
-Note: ALL INSURANCE PAYMENTS ARE NONREFUNDABLE.
-For more information and a quote on insurance pricing, contact Michelle Weller at: firstname.lastname@example.org
+Note: email@example.com.
+For more information and a quote on insurance pricing, contact Michelle Weller at:

 COMBING TWO CABINS INTO A SUITE